hollorol/AgroMo/README.md

   - a |function| that defines the aggregation (e.g. for presenting the final yield for each year the 'max' option should be selected)
   - a |plot type|
 - [ ] Options in the |time step|, |function| and |plot type| columns can be selected via circular menus operated by clicking/scrolling in the corresponding cells.
+- [ ] Having all the desired options selected plots can be created by clicking the [PLOT] button.
+- [ ] Data defining the plots can be exported into various file formats including (xlsx, csv, etc.).

+### AgroMo Grid